This article takes an honest look at the features of Cloudflare Page Shield.

 Finally, adopting Cloudflare Page Shield requires you to be an existing Cloudflare customer.

-c/side, uses a proxy approach which sits in between every actual user session.
-It checks the actual payload of every page view, and analyzes the served dependencies code in real-time before serving it to the user.
+c/side primarily offers a hybrid proxy approach which sits in between the user session and the 3rd party service.
+It analyzes the served dependencies code in real-time before serving it to the user.

-This allows us to not only spot 0-day attacks and alert, c/side also makes it possible to block attacks before they touch the user’s browser.
-It also checks the box for multiple compliance frameworks, including PCI DSS 4.0.1
+This allows us to not only spot advanced highly targeted attacks and alert on them, c/side also makes it possible to block attacks before they touch the user’s browser.
+It also checks the box for multiple compliance frameworks, including PCI DSS 4.0.1.
+We even provide deep forensics, including if an attacker bypasses our detections.
+Allowing us to make our detection capabilities better every day.

 We believe this is the most secure way to monitor and protect your dependencies across your entire website.
+We've spent years in the client-side security space before we started c/side, we've seen it all, this is the only way you can actually spot an attack.

 Sign up or book a demo to get started.